macziatko/OpenDoorProject/HowToGuide.md

 Once you successfully configure the R studio and git client, we can move to the customisation.

-## Required Setup
+## Required setup

-Once you're logged in to GitHub, the first step of creating a course is to copy ( "fork") the course folder ( "repository") from agape's account to yours.
+Once you're logged in to GitHub, the first step of creating a course is to copy ("fork") the course folder ("repository") from Agape's account to yours.
 This will make an identical copy of this website and its content in your account library.
 (Making your course is essentially a matter of editing out our content and customizing it with your own.)

 ### 1. Copy this template

-To start, head to [agape project repo](https://github.com/sa1987/OpenDoorProject) and click "Fork" in the top right, or simply click the button below:
+To start, head to [Agape project repo](https://github.com/sa1987/OpenDoorProject) and click "Fork" in the top right, or simply click the button below: